Ambereign/Ambereign/README.md

 I am most active during clover / pearl season, as I find it a joy to hunt for them.
 Almost always on 18+ server sitting wherever.
 At night I'm usually high or drunk, so fair warning.

-My art comms are open... ko-fi and portfolio located in the linktree 👀
+My art comms are open... ko-fi and portfolio located in my linktree 👀

 ## 🍬 INTERESTS . . . ☆